Amir-Rastkhadiv/Love-Running/README.md

 ### Content

--   All content was written by the developer follwing [Course modules](https://codeinstitute.net) at code institue.
+-   All content was written by the developer follwing relevant course modules at [Code Institute](https://codeinstitute.net).

 ### Media